CTLab-ITMO/LIVBOC/README.md

 ## LICENSE
-LIVBOC is a derivative of the LIVE project and remains under the Apache-2.0 license.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.